-Some therapeutic approaches teach that it is better to know nothing about your counsellor or therapist as it can get in the way of your own therapy.
-However, choosing someone to work with privately means that most of us will want to know something about the person we are investing time, money and hope in – for a start if they are qualified, what their approach is, so I have written a short introduction here to help you make a choice.
+Some therapeutic approaches teach that it is better to know nothing about your counsellor or therapist when you embark on counselling or talking therapy.
+However, choosing someone to work with privately means that most of us will want to know something about the person we are investing time, money and hope in – for a start if they are qualified, what their approach is.
+I have written a short introduction here to help you make a choice.

 If you prefer talking to reading you are welcome to contact me to set up a short phone conversation where you can ask what’s important for you to help you decide whether to start a talking therapy and whether to start it with me.

 An accredited psychotherapist with the British Association of Behavioural and Cognitive Therapists (BABCP) and a registered member of the British Association of Counsellors and Psychotherapists (BACP), I work either with a pure CBT approach or with one that integrates elements of mindfulness, traditional humanistic counselling and other evidence based approaches – I work with you to understand how you prefer to communicate and experiment with change so that we can try to fit the therapies to you and not you to the therapies

 I have worked as a mental health professional since 2009 when I was privileged to be sponsored to train under what was then a new UK government initiative to improve access to talking therapies (known as “IAPT”) in the NHS.
 Before this I had been working as a volunteer for the UK’s largest emotional support charity and undertaking short counselling trainings since the early 2000s.
 Within the NHS I have trained to an advanced level of CBT (Postgraduate Diploma) and outside of it in integrative counselling and psychotherapy (Postgraduate Diploma).